Russia accuses Ukraine of drone attack on Moscow, hitting a tower for the second time in 3 days

 The Russian Defense Ministry said in the early hours of Tuesday that it it shot down two Ukrainian drones outside Moscow and jammed another, sending it crashing into a skyscraper in the Moscow City business district and damaging the building’s facade.

 Moscow Mayor Sergei Sobyanin said the drone crashed into the same building that was damaged in a similar attack early Sunday.
-IQ-Quarter, located 7.2 kms (4.5 miles) from the Kremlin, contains the offices of several government agencies, including, reportedly, the headquarters of Russia’s Ministry for Economic Development.
+IQ-Quarter, located 7.2 kms (4.5 miles) from the Kremlin, houses a number of government agencies, including the headquarters of the Ministry of Economic Development, the Ministry of Digital Development and Communications, and the Ministry of Industry and Trade.
 Sobyanin said the Tuesday attack didn’t result in any casualties.

 It wasn’t clear why the same building was hit twice in a row.
 In both incidents, the Russian military said the drones that hit the skyscraper were jammed before crashing.

+Sobyanin said the drone that struck the building Tuesday hit the 21st floor, one of the floors housing the Economic Development ministry.
+Photos from the site of the crash showed several panels of glass missing, exposing charred insides of the building, and about a dozen more damaged.
+According to the mayor, 150 square meters of the building’s glass facade was damaged.

-Zelenskyy’s advisor Mykhailo Podolyak tweeted that Moscow “is rapidly getting used to a full-fledged war, which, in turn, will soon finally move to the territory of the ‘authors of the war’ to collect all their debts,” without confirming or denying Kyiv’s involvement in the attack.
+Zelenskyy’s advisor Mykhailo Podolyak tweeted that Moscow “is rapidly getting used to a full-fledged war, which, in turn, will soon move to the territory of the ‘authors of the war’ to collect all their debts,” without confirming or denying Kyiv’s involvement in the attack.

 The Russian military also said that Kyiv’s forces tried to attack two of its warships in the Black Sea overnight, using maritime drones.
 Three drones targeted two patrol vessels, Sergei Kotov and Vasily Bykov, 340 kilometers southwest of the Russian-controlled city of Sevastopol on the annexed Crimean peninsula, the Defense Ministry reported.
 All three drones were destroyed, the report said.